pluralsight/guides/draft/other/push-notifications-with-firebase-cloud-messaging/article.md

     }
 }
 ```
-Then, add the corresponding plugin in your app-level build.gradle.
+Then, add the corresponding plugin in your app-level <mark>build.gradle</mark>.
 You will also need to add a Firebase messaging dependency in this file.

 ```
 dependencies {